aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 </p>

-Now we save the updated dataset in our favorite file format:
+Let's save the updated dataset in our favorite file format:

 ```python
 df.to_parquet("./lyon_historical_temperatures.parquet")
 ```
+The following code performs an analysis of temperature anomalies during meteorological summer months with respect to a historical average.

 ## Meteorological Summer months temperature anomalies

-Meteorological summer begins on June 1 and ends on August 31.
+We are going to analyzing temperature anomalies during meteorological summer months (June, July, August) in Lyon – Saint-Exupéry Airport, France, compared to a historical average:

 ```python
 start, end = "1920", "1980"